hilaily/echo-intro/website/content/guide/middleware.md

 for example, adding or removing a trailing slash from the path so it matches the route.

+The following built-in middleware should be registered at this level:

+- AddTrailingSlash
+- RemoveTrailingSlash

 *Note*: As router has not processed the request, middleware at this level won't have access to any path related API from `echo.Context`.